Monamoxie/aws-s3-bucket-policy/README.md

 # AWS S3 BUCKET POLICY

-Only use if you need to grant your bucket public access and allow CRUD operations from outside
+Only use if you need to grant your bucket public access and permit external CRUD operations

 `{
     "Version": "2008-10-17",